Playback speed

 Jody Day interviewed by Alison Palmer (with edited transcript) from the 2023 'Crones, Hags & Elder Wise Women of Power Summit.'

-Below is a transcript of my 2023 summit interview with Alison Palmer, the founder on the topic of ‘Elderhood Without Motherhood’.
+Below is a transcript of my 2023 summit interview with Alison Palmer, the founder of the ‘Crones, Hags & Elder Wise Women of Power Summit’ on the topic of ‘Elderhood Without Motherhood’.
 The transcript has been edited lightly for clarity.

 Alison Palmer